-FACT CHECK: Trump Says 'A Lot Of Wall Has Been Built' As He Demands More Be Added
+FACT CHECK: Trump Says 'A Lot Of Wall Has Been Built' As He Demands We Build More

 That appropriation by Congress did not authorize using the money for the border wall prototypes Trump has promoted.

 The president is demanding $5 billion more for wall construction.
-Democrats propose spending $1.3 billion on border security overall.
+Democrats are proposing to spend $1.3 billion on border security overall.

 Trump said:

 "If you look at San Diego, illegal traffic dropped 92 percent once the wall was up.
 El Paso, illegal traffic dropped 72 percent, then ultimately 95 percent, once the wall was up.
-In Tucson, Ariz., illegal traffic dropped 92 percent.
+In Tucson, Arizona, illegal traffic dropped 92 percent.
 Yuma, it dropped illegal traffic 95 to 96 percent."

 Leaving aside the semantic difference between a wall and a fence, Trump is correct that fencing in San Diego, for example, significantly reduced "illegal traffic" when originally built decades ago.
-It also pushed border crossers east, away from coastal San Diego, to areas where the fencing is less robust.
+It also pushed border-crossers east, away from coastal San Diego, to areas where the fencing is less robust.
 Partly as a result, thousands have perished trying to trek through deserts and mountains.

 The other locales Trump mentioned do have many miles of existing fencing that is being replaced or strengthened.
-To date, the fencing is a hodgepodge of projects covering about 650 miles.
+To date, the fencing is a hodge-podge of projects covering about 650 miles.

 In November, the government announced a $324 million contract for 32 miles of "primary pedestrian replacement wall" in Arizona.